Blood cancers, Cell type, High grade lymphoma, Lymphoma, Non-Hodgkin lymphoma (NHL)

 This trial looked ofatumumab for diffuse large B cell lymphoma that had come back or continued to grow after treatment.

 Diffuse large B cell lymphoma (DLBCL) is a type of high grade non Hodgkin lymphoma (NHL).
-Doctors often treat DLBCL with a combination of and a drug called rituximab.
+Doctors often treat DLBCL with a combination of chemotherapy and a drug called rituximab.
 This treatment is called R-CHOP.
 This is a successful treatment for many people.
 But if the lymphoma comes back and you can’t have a stem cell transplant, or you have already had one, your lymphoma can be more difficult to treat.

 Ofatumumab (Arzerra) is a type of biological therapy called a monoclonal antibody.
 These can seek out cancer cells by looking for particular proteins which are found on the surface of particular cancer cells.